etal/cnvkit/doc/scripts.rst

     Running this script is not necessary for new analyses, but may help ease the transition for analyses that have already begun.

-``cnv_ztest.py``
-    Test each bin in a .cnr file individually for non-neutral copy number.
-    Specifically, calculate the probability of a bin's log2 value versus a normal distribution with a mean of of 0 and standard deviation back-calculated from bin weight.
-Output another .cnr file with z-test probabilities in the additional column "ztest"; drop rows where the probability is above the threshold (``--alpha``/``-a``).

 ``guess_baits.py``
     Use the read depths in one or more given BAM files to infer which regions were targeted in a hybrid capture or targeted amplicon capture sequencing